DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 ability to choose a fixed delivery time is the most important aspect (31%), followed by pick-up points from a local store (24%), next-day delivery (24%) and same-day delivery (8%) (PWC, 2013).
 Schut et al.
-(2014) also find in a study that being able to determine the time of delivery is an important criterion for the customer (90%), while this is only offered in 12% of the cases.
+(2014) also found that being able to determine the time of delivery is an important criterion for the customer (90%), while this is only offered in 12% of the cases.
 Free returns are also a wish that emerged, with around 60% of consumers stating that this is important.
 In